-At September 30, 2007, the carrying amount of the Property Appraiser's deposits was \$287,242 and the bank balance was \$389,923.
+At September 30, 2008, the carrying amount of the Supervisor of Elections' cash balance, as recorded on the Board's records, was \$24,617.
 Deposits in banks and savings and loan institutions are collateralized as public funds through a state procedure provided for in Chapter 280, Florida Statutes.
-Financial institutions qualifying as public depositories are required to pledge eligible collateral having a market value equal to or greater than the average daily or monthly balance of all public deposits times the depository's collateral pledging level.
+Financial institutions qualifying as public depositories place with the State Board of Administration securities which have a market value equal to 50% of the average daily balances for each month of all public deposits in excess of any applicable deposit insurance.
 The Public Deposit Security Trust Fund has a procedure to allocate and recover losses in the event of a default or insolvency.
 When public deposits are made in accordance with Chapter 280, no public depositor shall be liable for any loss thereof.
-All of the cash deposits of the Property Appraiser are placed with qualified financial institutions and are classified as category one credit risk, which means they are insured or collateralized.
+All of the cash deposits are placed with qualified financial institutions which means they are insured or collateralized.